Apply to FLAMIN Animations

 News Story

-Film London and Arts Council England present FLAMIN Animations, a commissioning programme for four early-career black-identifying* artist animators living in the UK.
-Part of FLAMIN (Film London Artists’ Moving Image Network), the programme aims to support artist animators as they take their first steps into a career working with the moving image, with development support and funding for a new work.
+FLAMIN Animations is a commissioning programme for early-career Black and global majority* artists working with animation, organised by Film London Artists' Moving Image Network (FLAMIN).
+Now in its fifth year, the programme aims to support artists as they take their first steps into a career working with the moving image, with development support and funding for a new work.

 What does the programme offer each artist animator?

-• Development support and advice from the FLAMIN Team
+• Development and production support and advice from the FLAMIN team

 Who is eligible to apply?